-But the heyday of the dghajsa is well and truly over and the number of these boats in Grand Harbour has dwindled considerably.
-This is due to several factors but certainly the death blow came with the rundown programme of the British Forces in Malta in the late fifties and the diminishing size of the British Mediterranan Fleet.
+But the heydey of the dgħajsa is well and truly over and the number of these boats in Grand Harbour has dwindled considerably.
+This is due to several factors but certainly, the death blow came with the rundown programme of the British Forces in Malta in the late fifties and the diminishing size of the British Mediterranean Fleet.

-But the colourful dghajsa has an equally colourful companion which is of considerably bigger dimensions: the luzzu.
-Like the Maltese cross this is one of the symbols of Malta and is featured on the reverse of the older series of Maltese lira coins.
+The colourful dgħajsa has an equally colourful companion which is of considerably bigger dimensions: the luzzu.
+Like the Maltese cross, this is one of the symbols of Malta and is featured on the reverse of the older series of Maltese lira coins.
 The Mediterranean sea, which is ever present has, throughout the ages, made men excellent mariners and this ubiquitous sea has always attracted men to fish.

-Many Luzzus have the eye of Osiris painted or carved on the bow, a symbol said to have been brought to Malta by the Phoenicians.
+Many luzzijiet (plural) have the eye of Osiris painted or carved on the bow, a symbol said to have been brought to Malta by the Phoenicians.
 This seems to suggest that craft of this type must have been common in the harbour since the time of the Phoenicians and Carthaginians.

 It is hard to imagine a more tranquil and soul-satisfying sight than that of a dead-calm sea on a clear summer’s day when the Mediterranean is magnificent and regally serene, blue and seemingly infinite.
 The sight of a luzzu out at sea on such a day is truly beautiful.

 Get my recommendations on the best day trips, boat trips, excursions and activities and book in advance!